nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Equilibrium Statistical Mechanics/Course/Scaling and Renormalization group/Renormalization Group.md

 So that inside the new resolution the degree of freedom are uncorrelated by design.
 Then I integrate all the the degree of freedom inside this hyper-cell. **The main idea is that the coupling of the degree of freedom will change**, from say the coupling constant $K \to K'$ .

-- **Identify the origin of critical behavior and explain universality** The coarse-grain procedure will give rise to a system with correlation lenght:
+- **Identify the origin of critical behavior and explain universality** The coarse-grain procedure will give rise to a system with correlation length:

 $$ \xi_l = \xi/l $$